Ryan Johansen nets first hat trick as Predators overpower Wild - NewsBreak

 Johansen then made it 3-1 with 57 seconds left in the period with the Predators’ third straight power-play score, redirecting Josi’s point shot.

-Tomasino made it 4-1 at the 6:06 mark of the second period with his 11th goal of the season, one-timing a Josi pass from the slot just five seconds after Minnesota killed a Matt Dumba interference penalty.
+Tomasino made it 4-1 at the 6:06 mark of the second period with his 11th goal of the season.
+He one-timed a pass by Josi from the slot just five seconds after Minnesota had killed Matt Dumba’s interference penalty.

-The Wild closed to 4-2 near the end of the period when they converted a 5-on-3 advantage when Kaprizov ripped in a rebound of his own shot from the high slot.
+The Wild closed to 4-2 near the end of the period.
+They converted a 5-on-3 advantage when Kaprizov ripped in a rebound of his own shot from the high slot.

-Duchene then sealed it with his 36th goal of the season with 6:32 to go when he snapped a wrist shot from the top of the right circle over Fleury’s right shoulder and into the top far corner.
+Duchene then sealed it with his 36th goal of the season.
+With 6:32 to go, he snapped a wrist shot from the top of the right circle over Fleury’s right shoulder and into the top far corner.

 Johansen added an empty-netter with 6.1 seconds left to garner the hat trick with his 20th goal of the season.